-New Immigration System From 1 January 2021 To Go Ahead Despite Covid-19Posted in : Quarterly Reviews on 15 April 2020
+New Immigration System From 1 January 2021 To Go Ahead Despite Covid-19Posted in : Immigration and Employment Updates on 15 April 2020

 The UK Government will continue to press ahead with its plan for a new post-Brexit points-based immigration system despite the economic uncertainties faced by the coronavirus pandemic following a Home Office statement released on 9 April.

 From 1 January 2021, freedom of movement of people within the EU will come to an end.
 Home Secretary, Priti Patel has indicated “We’re ending free movement, taking back control of our borders and delivering on the people’s priorities by introducing a new UK points-based immigration system, which will bring overall migration numbers down” According to the Home Secretary the introduction of the new immigration system from 1 January 2021 will ensure that the UK “will attract the brightest and the best from around the globe, boosting the economy and our communities, and unleashing this country’s full potential.”

 New guidance issued by the Home Office on 9 April clarifies and enforces plans - first revealed in February of this year - for transforming the rules governing who can enter the UK to work from the beginning of 2021.